Norawit Titicharoenrak: 2022–2023: Breakthrough with My School President and Moonlight Chicken

 Gemini earned his breakthrough when he played his first lead role as Tinn in My School President (2022), starring alongside Fourth.
 The show takes a musical approach by incorporating songs performed by the cast into the storytelling.
 Gemini participated on the soundtrack, releasing his first solo single "เพลงรัก (Hook)".
 Gemini later reprised his role as Tinn in May 2023 in two episodes of the anthology series Our Skyy 2.

 While My School President was still ongoing, Moonlight Chicken aired in early 2023, where Gemini starred as Heart, a young teenager who was sheltered from the world by his parents after developing a hearing impairment.
 Heart builds a romantic connection with Li Ming (also played by Fourth), who learns to communicate with him through sign language and helps him to step out from isolation.

 The explosive popularity of My School President and Moonlight Chicken propelled Gemini and Fourth to significant fame and the duo quickly became popular as "GeminiFourth".
-Their fandom was given the name "Khunnoo" (คุณหนู), a title used to address a "young master", heard in episode 4 of My School President.
+Their fandom was given the name "Khunnoo" (คุณหนู), a title used to address a 'young master', heard in episode 4 of My School President.
 The cast of My School President went on to perform live on stage and met fans across Asia.
-Gemini and Fourth also gained recognition for their roles, receiving awards such as Popular Couple Artists at the Golden Kinnaree Awards, Hottest Artist Award at the KAZZ Awards, Breakthrough Actors from GQ Men of the Year 2023, and Thai Best Artist at the 33rd Seoul Music Awards.
+Gemini and Fourth also gained recognition for their roles, receiving awards such as Popular Couple Artists at the Golden Kinnaree Awards, Hottest Artist Award at the Kazz Awards, Breakthrough Actors from GQ Men of the Year 2023, and Thai Best Artist at the 33rd Seoul Music Awards.

 In March 2023, following the success of My School President, Gemini and Fourth went on to further establish themselves as artists with the release of their single "เขินให้หน่อย (You're Blushing?)", a city pop track co-produced by Now of Mirrr and songwriter Third of Tilly Birds.
 In August, Gemini released his first solo single "เอาไรว่ามา (Anything You Want)".

-In June 2023, Gemini and Fourth participated in the group concert Love Out Loud Fan Fest 2023: Lovolution alongside other GMMTV artists.
+In June 2023, Gemini and Fourth participated in the Love Out Loud Fan Fest 2023: Lovolution concert alongside other GMMTV artists.
 In August, they headlined their first concert together, Gemini Fourth My Turn Concert.
 Due to overwhelming interest in concert tickets, a second date was added.